eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user invokes the CLI with a request to get startup state, the CLI shall always display the field `apiVersion` of the startup state together with the requested startup state.
+When the user invokes the CLI with a request to get startup state, the CLI shall display the field `apiVersion` of the startup state together with the requested startup state.

 Tags:
 - GetStartupState